 Oh yeah… the folks who think we’re pagan.

-About those dark Christians, by the way.
-Yeah, they think we’re pagan. ’Cause they define Christianity more narrowly and tightly than
+About those dark Christians, by the way: Yeah, they think we’re pagan.

-- They don’t take seriously everything they take seriously.
+- They don’t take seriously everything the dark Christians take seriously.
 They’re not adequately terrified of dark forces.
 They don’t expect evil to overtake the world.
 They don’t ban everything from their lives which has even a hint of evil or compromise.
 They have too much joy in their lives, of all things.
+They aren’t as outraged, as worried, as outspoken.

 You know the type.
 Such people regularly claim I’m no Christian.
 Supposedly when I received the Holy Spirit, I was supposed to also receive a giant bug up my ass.
 Since I don’t have that, I’m suspect.